 Dia de los Muertos (Day of the Dead) is a holiday in Mexico held annually on November 1st and 2nd to celebrate and honor our friends and families who have died.
-In this video series, which will be released over the course of October and early November 2020, you will learn about:
+In this video series, which was released in October 2020, you will learn about:

 - Various elements and items used in an ofrenda (altar) to honor the dead

 - Importance of papel picado (cut paper flags) in the altar and how to create your own papel picado flags

 - Symbolism of food in the ofrenda (altar) and learn how to make Mexican buñuelos (fried sweet flatbread covered with syrup)

 - The final celebration with CSU Todos Santos staff as they honor their deceased friends and family